Frederic-LM/Sort-Me-Down/README.md

 | **Active Download (Unlocked File)** | The script might move the incomplete file. | **Potentially problematic.** You could end up with a partial file in your library.
 This is less common. |
 | **Stale File Check** | Not implemented. | The script is simpler but relies entirely on OS locking for safety. |

+Bangbang  does **not** have a "stale file" logic.
+It relies on the operating system's file locking in order to prioritizes Maximum Throughput
 For its intended purpose, the current implementation is reasonably safe.
 The most common scenario (a locked file) is handled gracefully by the existing error-catching logic.

 ---